cybera/fellowship-iris-example/report/DemoScript.md

 ## Actions

 Below are the commit hashes (labels) of all the commits we did during the demo as well as their commit messages.
 Every commit creates a new snapshot of our files and moves us onto the next SHA-1 hash in the git graph.
+As a summary the following actions were taken:

+    -rename and move notebook
+    -cleanup notebook
+    -move function definition out of notebook to a .py file -make notebook save its result (a graph)

 All git
 commands are run from github directory top level folder which